 - 12 slices dark wheat or pumpernickel bread, crusts removed

 - 2 ounces smoked salmon, cut into thin strips

-- 2. Roll the bread slices on your work surface and flatten with a rolling pin.
+- Not long before serving, place the bread slices on your work surface and flatten with a rolling pin.

-- 3. Spread the salmon mousse on one side of each slice and arrange pieces of smoked salmon on top.
-Roll up the bread and place it seam side down on a serving plate.
-Cover with a damp tea towel or paper towels until ready to serve and up to a couple hours.
+- Spread the salmon mousse on 1 side of each slice and arrange the smoked salmon on top.
+Roll up the bread and place it, seam side down, on a platter.
+Cover with a damp tea towel or paper towels and refrigerate until ready to serve and up to a couple hours.

-- Serve the salmon pinwheels whole or cut each one in half crosswise and on a diagonal and serve angled side up.
+- Serve the salmon pinwheels whole or cut each in half on a diagonal and serve angled side up.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 These salmon pinwheels turned out to be one of the finest appetizers I’ve served in many moons.
 The taste of the salmon came through loud and clear, likewise the horseradish, lemon, and small amounts of capers used.

 I went with dark wheat bread and will try pumpernickel next time to see if it turns out just as well.